programmer-ke/replatform/README.md

 Run your own websites and email accounts using a platform you control.

-This project uses an ansible playbook to install and configure a server with an unlimited number of domains in which you can host an unlimited number of websites and email accounts.
+This project uses an ansible playbook to install and configure a server with one or multiple domains in which you can host websites and unlimited email accounts.

 It allows anyone with basic unix commandline skills to quickly setup and easily maintain websites and email accounts on Debian Linux.